rahulgopinath/rahulgopinath.github.io/_posts/2016-11-08-using-mutants-to-improve-tests.markdown

 Because you are evaluating mutants in much smaller units, there is a better chance you will be able to eliminate equivalent mutants as they occur.

-## Use statement or expression deletion operators exclusively to obtain mutation score
+## Use statement deletion operator exclusively to obtain mutation score

-Use statement or expression deletion mutation as the primary means to *measure* quality of test suite.
-The interesting thing about statement or expression deletion is that if a statement or expression can be deleted to create a semantic clone, then we can argue that the clone is *better* compared to the actual program because it is more concise.
-(If the deleted expression is an optimization, and the semantic clone results in a worse program, it suggests that the tests should have included a performance metric for distinguishing the optimization).
+Use statement deletion mutation as the primary means to *measure* quality of test suite.
+The interesting thing about statement deletion is that if a statement (or an expression) can be deleted to create a semantic clone, then we can argue that the clone is *better* compared to the actual program because it is more concise.
+(If the deleted statement (or expression) is an optimization, and the semantic clone results in a worse program, it suggests that the tests should have included a performance metric for distinguishing the optimization).

 Thus, if one is using deletion mutation exclusively, then 100% mutation score does mean something, and is achievable for a perfect program.
 If